-design and definition of a virtualized, dynamic infrastructure, the consolidation and migration of applications to the new system, and the optimization of applications to maximize performance.
+The transformation making these benefits possible is being implemented by IBM Global Technology Services.
+Working in close cooperation with UPMC and following a phased approach, IBM's role is comprehensive in scope, including the design and definition of a virtualized, dynamic architecture, the consolidation and migration of applications to the new system, and the optimization of applications to maximize performance.

-IBM hardware products at the core of the effort include IBM System x®, Power SystemsTM, System z® and BladeCenter® servers, as well as IBM TotalStorage® Enterprise Storage Servers, which are running the two UPMC storage databases that were consolidated from 40.
-Virtualization within and across these resources is enabled by IBM's Advanced POWER® Virtualization, which performs partitioning and dynamic load distribution for Power Systems servers, and VMware's Virtual Infrastructure 3, which will be used to consolidate more than a thousand Intel®-based servers to 20 IBM System x servers.
+IBM hardware products at the core of the effort include IBM System x[TM], System p[TM], System z[TM] and BladeCenter® servers, as well as IBM TotalStorage® Enterprise Storage Servers, which are running the two UPMC storage databases that were consolidated from 40.
+Virtualization within and across these resources is enabled by IBM's Advanced POWER[TM] Virtualization, which performs partitioning and dynamic load distribution for System p servers, and VMware's Virtual Infrastructure 3, which will be used to consolidate more than a thousand Intelbased servers to 20 IBM System x servers.
 In the latter case, the utilization rates of the servers are expected to increase from the current average of three percent per server to nearly 80 percent.
 To manage the infrastructure centrally and efficiently, the solution employs a common toolset based on IBM Tivoli® products.
 The modular, standardized nature of the solution means UPMC can integrate new acquisitions into its network faster-enabling the more prompt realization of the acquisition's operational and clinical goals.

 If anything, the importance and urgency of healthcare as an issue has only risen since the outset of the transformation project, as has the intensity of public discourse over how to address the resource challenges for the industry-and for society as a whole.
 This, in turn, only strengthens the value proposition underlying UPMC's transformation strategy.
+While Sikora acknowledges the long road ahead, he sees the merits of UPMC's efforts as beyond dispute.
+"Considering that IBM and UPMC are only midway through this transformation project, the results have been impressive," says Sikora.
+"We have already proven that standardization, along with aggressive implementation of virtualization, yields unprecedented productivity and efficiency."